Azure/azure-sdk/docs/cpp/design.md

 ## Physical Design

-> TODO: Move this to implementation or move the headers discussion from implementation here

-{% include requirement/SHOULD id="cpp-design-physical-include-quotes" %} include files using quotes (") for files within the same git repository, and angle brackets (<>) for external dependencies.

 {% include requirement/SHOULD id="cpp-design-physical-unnamed-namespace" %} declare all types that are only used within the same `.cpp` file in an unnamed namespace.
 For example:

 {% highlight cpp %}